Our latest books available to buy now

 Wordsmithery publishes a fabulous array of plays, poetry collections and our literary journal Confluence.

-Our recent books are still available to order and pre-order, and will be sent by Royal Mail second class, please be aware, there may be delays in postage due to the current international situation.
+Our recent books are still available to order, and will be sent by Royal Mail second class, please be aware, there may be delays in postage due to the current international situation.

 In this bumper issue of our magazine there are 100 pages of new writing from voices that you've yet to discover and friends you will know.
 Order from the Confluence website, or subscribe here.